jtauber/greek-accentuation/README.md

 ## Change Log

+### Fixed in 1.0.4

+* `syllabify.is_diphthong` now works with uppercase letters (fixes a syllabification bug when capitalized word begins with diphthong)
+* `syllabify.add_necessary_breathing` now returns a NFKC normalized form (improving rebreath/debreath roundtripping)

 ### Fixed in 1.0.3

 * `possible_accentuations` now correctly gives paroxytone as a possible accentuation when penult is long and length of ultima is indeterminate